Owen Phairis (KB6CGZ) - Owner - Director - Curator

 A new edition to the Museum collection is this wonderful Spitz Space Transit Simulator (STS) from the Reuben H. Fleet Planetarium located in Balboa Park, San Diego, California.
 This was the very first STS projector ever built by Spitz and first saw service in March 1973.
 It was in service for 25 years and projected 10,000 stars on a 76 foot tilted dome.

 Museums' Spitz STP Planetarium Projector

 This magnificent projector is one of only 11 ever made by Spitz.
 This projector was purchased from The Gengras Planetarium at The Children's Museum in Connecticut and is affectionately known by the name of Stella.
 She completed nearly 40 years of continuous service and educated over 1,000,000 people before being replaced by an all new digital planetarium system.
 She is capable of generating over 4,000 stars and all the visible planets.
 This machine is currently at the Museum and is on display.
-Here is a list of the 11 STPs that were built and where they originally went to: Houston, Trenton, Salt Lake City, Abrams at Michigan State, Bradenton's Bishop Planetarium, Yonkers, Denver, Hartford, Warminster, and two are still in service giving planetarium shows at Montgomery and Miami.
+Here is a list of the 11 STPs that were built and where they originally went to: Houston, Trenton, Salt Lake City, Abrams at Michigan State, Bradenton's Bishop Planetarium, Yonkers, Denver, Hartford, Warminster, Montgomery and the last operating STP in Miami went dark in 2015.

 Gallery of Spitz STP Planetarium Projector Pictures.